LogtalkDotOrg/logtalk3/manuals/sources/userman/inheritance.rst

 objects :term:`protected predicates <protected predicate>` or to make all public and protected predicates
 :term:`private predicates <private predicate>` we prefix the entity's name with the corresponding keyword.
-For instance:
+For example:

 ::